 - Newly admitted MPP and MPA students

-Call for applications is sent out to all admitted graduate students in March with a two-week window to apply.
+Call for applications is sent out to all admitted graduate students in March.
 Selected students are notified by mid April.

 - Complete the application form

 - Submit a 1-page, single-spaced statement of interest

 What elements of my Ford MPP application, if any, would be viewed in conjunction with my application for the fellowship?

 The reviewing committee does not view your Ford MPP/MPA application.